pilotmoon/PopClip-Extensions/README.md

 All the extensions and documentation were created by Nick Moore, except where stated.
 Individual extension credits are included in a readme file with the extension.

-### Repository Layout & Contributing
+### Repository Layout

 The important folders:

 - `source` - sources for the published extensions (maintained and supported by me)
-- `source-contrib` - folder for user-submitted and experimental extensions
+- `source-contrib` - folder for user-submitted and experimental extensions (for archive/reference only -- no longer maintained)

-- `extensions` - signed and zipped `.popclipextz` files built from the `source` and `source-contrib` folders
+### Contributing

-Bugfixes ~~and new extension submissions~~ are welcome via pull request.
-Please note the following:
+Bug fixes and updates to existing extensions are welcome via pull request.

-**The repo is currently closed for new extension contributions.
-I am working on a new, improved extension directory.
-Please bear with me!**

-- ~~New extensions should be submitted as source files in a `.popclipext` folder inside the `source-contrib` folder.~~
-- ~~Please do not submit any zipped `.popclipextz` files.~~
-- ~~By contributing to this repo, you agree that your contribution may be published at [PopClip Extensions](https://pilotmoon.com/popclip/extensions/).~~
-- ~~Submitting an extension does not guarantee publication on the website.~~
-- ~~I may make changes to any extension submitted.~~
+Your own extensions should not be contributed to this repo, but instead you may submit them to the extensions directory directly from your own repository.
+As this is a new feature, I am onboarding contributors on an indiviual basis.
+Please contact Nick via <mailto:support@pilotmoon.com> for instructions.

 ---

-> [!IMPORTANT]
-> **Developer documentation has moved!
+> [!IMPORTANT] > **Developer documentation has moved!
 See <https://www.popclip.app/dev/> for the latest docs.**